MATERIALS, ORGANIC & INORGANIC CHEMISTRY

 - Lady Davis Graduate Scholarship, Technion, Israel, 1992

-Current research in Zharov group is divided between three main areas: (1) functional membrane materials for energy and separations, (2) functional nanoparticles for biomedical applications and catalysis, and (3) nanoconfinement effects on chemical reactivity and on physical properties of hydrocarbons.
+The Zharov group's focus is on the preparation and investigation of inorganic and hybrid nanomaterials with applications in energy and drug delivery.
+Current research in Zharov group is divided between three main areas: (1) nanoporous materials for energy and separations, (2) nanoparticles for biomedical applications and catalysis, and (3) nanoconfinement effects on chemical reactivity and on fluid properties and transport.
 Within these areas, the following projects are ongoing: (1) self-assembly of polymer brush nanoparticles into porous supercrystals, (2) ion-conducting membranes from self-assembly of polymer brush nanoparticles, (3) tailoring the nanoenvironment of diamond-supported noble metal nanoparticles for control of catalysis, (4) degradable silica nanoparticles, (5) investigation of nanoconfinement effect on reactivity of aryl cyanate esters, and (6) fluid-solid interactions inside nanopores.
 In the first two projects, currently supported by an NSF CHE MSN grant, we are studying polymer brushes on spherical particles and using these brushes to self-assemble novel materials.
 The third project builds on our expertise in surface chemistry but takes us in a completely new direction of surface-immobilized catalysts.
 This collaborative effort with Prof. Shumaker-Parry of Chemistry is supported by an NSF grant from the CHE Catalysis program.
 The fourth project stems from our interest in functional nanoparticles for biomedical applications and builds on our expertise in inorganic chemistry of silicon and boron.
 This work is an NIH-funded collaboration with Prof. Ghandehari of Pharmaceutics and Pharmaceutical Chemistry at the University of Utah.
 Finally, the last two projects belong to a completely new direction in our group, and both deal with nanoconfinement effects.
 One project, funded by the Russian Science Foundation (RSF), is focused on polymerization inside nanopores, while the other, funded by DOE EFRC, deals with fluid behavior inside nanopores.

 Self-Assembly of Polymer Brush Nanoparticles into Porous Supercrystals